0xLeif/AppState/README.md

 - **StoredState (property wrapper):** A property wrapper that stores its values to `UserDefaults`.
 Works the same as `AppState` otherwise.

 - **SyncState (property wrapper):** A property wrapper that stores its values to `iCloud`.
 Works the same as `AppState` otherwise.
-Requires iOS 15.0, watchOS 9.0, macOS 11.0, or tvOS 15.0.
+Requires iOS 15.0, watchOS 9.0, macOS 11.0, tvOS 15.0, or visionOS 1.0.

 - **Slice (property wrapper):** A property wrapper that allows users to access and modify a specific part of an AppState's state.
 This provides a more fine-grained control over the AppState and makes it easier to manage complex states.